pts/pts-86-dos-reconstruction/README.md

   bootable floppy disk image files (with the 86-DOS custom FAT12-shortdir filesystem) from the individual binaries just compiled.

+  To reproduce it, run [0.11/compile.sh](0.11/compile.sh) on a Linux x86 (i386 or amd64) system, in a terminal window.

   The result of the build is bitwise identical to the original floppy disk image *86-DOS Version 0.1-C - Serial #11 (ORIGINAL DISK).img* available [on the Internet